 What Happens If I Only File One Of My Two W2s

-By Davis Clarkson , March 3 2021
+By Davis Clarkson , January 2 2025

-A W2 shares the number of wages you received as a business's employee and taxes withheld on those wages.
-Simply put, W2 tax filing exposes your full income from the year to the IRS when tax season comes around.
-There are many forms associated with representing your income to the IRS, and it can be confusing.
+A W2 shares the number of wages you received as a business employee and taxes withheld on those wages.
+Simply put, W2 tax filing exposes your full income from the year to the IRS during tax season.

+Many forms are associated with representing your income to the IRS, and it can be confusing.
 For example, W2s and W4s are both used in understanding your entire yearly income.
-The difference between a W2 and W4 form is the amount you will owe when filing your taxes.
+The difference between a W2 and a W4 form is the amount you will owe when filing your taxes.
 You can submit a W4 to tell your employer how much to withhold from each paycheck for taxes.
 Withholding more throughout the year prevents large tax payouts, no matter how many W2s you file.

 None of your income goes unseen, which means filing only one W2 can impact your standing with the IRS.